svr-js/svrjs-nextjs-website/pages/docs/config/configuration.md

     - _maxConcurrentStreams_: Maximum number of concurrent streams allowed on HTTP/2 session.
 Minimum value is 0.
 Maximum value is 2<sup>32</sup>-1.
 Default is 2<sup>32</sup>-1 (Number, SVR.JS 3.14.0 or newer).
     - _maxHeaderListSize_: Maximum size (uncompressed octets) of acceptable header list.
 Minimum value is 0.
 Maximum value is 2<sup>32</sup>-1.
 Default is 65535 (Number, SVR.JS 3.14.0 or newer).
     - _maxHeaderSize_: Alias for _maxHeaderListSize_ (Number, SVR.JS 3.14.0 or newer).
-    - _enableConnectProtocol_: Option to enable the "Extended Connect Protocol" defined by RFC 8441 (Number, SVR.JS 3.14.0 or newer).
+    - _enableConnectProtocol_: Option to enable the "Extended Connect Protocol" defined by RFC 8441.
+It is disabled by default (Boolean, SVR.JS 3.14.0 or newer).
     - _customSettings_: Additional settings not implemented yet in Node.js and its underlying libraries.
 Object key defines the numeric value of the settings type (as defined in the "HTTP/2 SETTINGS" registry established by RFC 7540).
 Object values define actual numeric value of the settings.
 Settings types should be greater than 6 and less than 2<sup>16</sup>-1.
 Values should be in range from 0 to 2<sup>32</sup>-1.
 Currently you can specify up to 10 custom settings (Object, SVR.JS 3.14.0 or newer).
 - _enableIncludingHeadAndFootInHTML_ (Boolean, SVR.JS 4.3.0 or newer)
   - Option to enable including custom head and foot in files with _.html_ extension.